leanghoun/leanghoun.github.io/docs/voron-trident/mods-tweaks.md

 I kept the wiring as simple as possible.
 One con is that, because the LEDs are installed in the switch housing, they are south facing and the lighting is uneven.

+### LEDs

-**LEDs** - Each mechanical switch has an embedded 3V 2x3x4 LED, with the leads poking out the bottom.
+Each mechanical switch has an embedded 3V 2x3x4 LED, with the leads poking out the bottom.
 The positive leads and negative leads are wired inline, and terminate in a MicroFit connector.
-Since I just want the LEDs on when the printer is powered, I used the Raspberry Pi's 3V3 power pin and ground pin.
+Since I just want the LEDs on when the printer is powered, ~~I used the Raspberry Pi's 3V3 power pin~~ (see update below) and ground pin.
 And, rather than soldering the LED leads directly, I'm using sip sockets as an intermediary.
-Just like light bulbs and sockets, this makes changing them out in the future a cinch.
+Just like light bulbs and sockets, this makes changing them in the future a cinch.

 ![Skirt Button LED Wiring](../../../../assets/images/skirt-buttons-wiring-leds.jpg) *Skirt Button LED Wiring*